National Geographic – A Great Brand Experience?

-Finally, on the top floor beautifully polished wooden desks adorned with glowing globes signal this is where to book your expedition (or holiday).
-In the nearby technology department the latest camera and optical equipment is showcased in sturdy steel cases.
+Finally, on the top floor there are beautifully polished wooden desks adorned with glowing globes signal.
+This is where to book your expedition (or holiday).
+In the nearby technology department the latest camera and optical equipment is also showcased in sturdy steel cases.
 Dressed in their khaki safari gear, staff are unobtrusive yet close to hand.
-For example, to advise on what’s best to see the stars or (photographically) shoot beasts in the bush.
+For example, to advise on what telescope is best to see the stars.
+Or alternatively what camera to shoot beasts in the bush.
 All that seems missing is a Masai warrior or lion on the loose…… but then again, did I really look everywhere?

 While many great brand experiences evolve by accident, what’s critical is management vision and conviction to push the boundaries.
-Also rigorous attention to detail to inspire and deliver consistently through all activities.
+Also rigorous attention to detail to inspire and deliver consistently.
 As with all great brand experiences you should see, hear, think and feel the quality, value and difference.

 Photo credits: Afghan girl by Steve McCurry, other photos of the National Geographic Store © Guy Tomlinson 2009.